Rocafort station (Barcelona)

-Rocafort is a Barcelona Metro station, named after the Carrer de Rocafort, in the Eixample district of the city of Barcelona.
+Rocafort (/ca/) is a Barcelona Metro station, named after the Carrer de Rocafort, in the Eixample district of the city of Barcelona.
 The station is served by line L1.

 The station is located under the Gran Via de les Corts Catalanes between the Carrer de Rocafort and the Carrer de Calàbria.
 The station can be accessed from entrances on the Gran Via, the Carrer de Rocafort and the Carrer de Calàbria.
 It has twin tracks, flanked by two 88 m long side platforms.

 Rocafort is on the original section of line L1 (then the Ferrocarril Metropolitano Transversal de Barcelona) between Catalunya and Bordeta stations, which was opened in 1926.

 Urban Legend

 The perception of Rocafort Station as a cursed place has deeply rooted itself in Barcelona.
 Workers from Transports Metropolitans de Barcelona (TMB) avoid being assigned to this station due to legends that speak of mysterious voices in the tunnels around midnight.

-The station, with its flickering lights and dimly lit corridors, has been the perfect setting for local horror stories.
+The station, with its flickering lights and dimly lit corridors, has been the setting for local horror stories.
 According to these legends, Rocafort has a malevolent influence that lures the desperate to their end.
 This reputation has generated numerous urban tales, consolidating the station’s image as a place surrounded by mystery and fear.